- HLG Exposure Settings

 DaVinci YRGB & YRGB Color Managed

-When editing in DaVinci YRGB Color Managed workflows, the source media’s Input Color Space must be set to Bypass.
+When editing in DaVinci YRGB Color Managed workflows, the source media’s Input Color Space must be set to Bypass or Same as Timeline depending on the version of Resolve.
 The To Color Space and To Gamma must also match the settings of the project appropriately.
 In a Color Managed workflow, these parameters will be dependent on the project Timeline color settings.
 In a Non-Color Managed workflow, these will be dependent on the Output color settings.

 In Resolve 16 and below, the default timeline option is normally Rec.709 for Color Space and Gamma 2.4 for Gamma.
 In Resolve 17 and above, the default gamma option will vary between Gamma 2.4 and Scene, depending on whether the installation is completely new or updated from earlier versions.

 There are additional caveats to be aware of when using Resolve 17 and above.
 In Color Managed workflows, Resolve will now set Tone and Gamut mapping on input and output settings by default – these are referred to as Input DRT and Output DRT.
 Enabling DRT may have adverse impacts to the scene before it is normalized.
 To avoid issues with tone and gamut mapping when using SDR presets, it is recommended to select the Custom preset and to disable the Input DRT by selecting None.
 One may also choose to select the the DaVinci Wide Gamut preset first before changing to Custom and output to an SDR format such as Rec.709.
 This preset will expand the project to a wider Color Gamut and Dynamic Range, similar to an ACES workflow.
 Regardless, it is recommended that Input DRT be explicitly disabled across all projects.